juhp/koji-tool/README.md

-  --rpm-ostree             Use rpm-ostree instead of dnf --dnf                    Use dnf to install [default unless ostree] -N,--no-reinstall        Do not reinstall existing NVRs -S,--skip-existing       Ignore already installed subpackages (imples
+  --rpm-ostree             Use rpm-ostree instead of dnf --dnf                    Use dnf to install [default unless ostree] -N,--no-reinstall        Do not reinstall existing NVRs -S,--skip-existing       Ignore already installed subpackages (implies
                            --no-reinstall)
-  -b,--prefix SUBPKGPREFIX Prefix to use for subpackages [default: base package] -a,--all                 all subpackages
+  -b,--prefix SUBPKGPREFIX Prefix to use for subpackages [default: base package] --all                    all subpackages
-  -A,--ask                 ask for each subpackge [default if not installed] -p,--package SUBPKG      Subpackage (glob) to install -x,--exclude SUBPKG      Subpackage (glob) not to install -d,--disttag DISTTAG     Select a disttag different to system -R,--nvr                 Give an N-V-R instead of package name
+  --ask                    ask for each subpackge [default if not installed] -p,--package SUBPKG      Subpackage (glob) to install -a,--add SUBPKG          Additional subpackage (glob) to install -x,--exclude SUBPKG      Subpackage (glob) not to install -d,--disttag DISTTAG     Select a disttag different to system -R,--nvr                 Give an N-V-R instead of package name